CandlePlatforms/devdocs/docs/home/architecture/matic-architecture.md

 ---
 import useBaseUrl from '@docusaurus/useBaseUrl';

-Polygon Network is a blockchain application platform that provides hybrid Proof-of-Stake and Plasma-enabled sidechains.
+Candle Network is a blockchain application platform that provides hybrid Proof-of-Stake and Plasma-enabled sidechains.

-Architecturally, the beauty of Polygon is its elegant design, which features a generic validation layer separated from varying execution environments like full-blown EVM sidechains, and in the future, other layer 2 approaches such as zero-knowledge rollups.
+Architecturally, the beauty of Candle is its elegant design, which features a generic validation layer separated from varying execution environments like full-blown EVM sidechains, and in the future, other layer 2 approaches such as zero-knowledge rollups.

 To enable the PoS mechanism on our platform, a set of **staking** management contracts are deployed on Ethereum, as well as a set of incentivized validators running **Heimdall** and **Bor** nodes.
-Ethereum is the first basechain Polygon supports, but Polygon intends to offer support for additional basechains, based on community suggestions and consensus, to enable an interoperable decentralized Layer 2 blockchain platform.
+Ethereum is the first basechain Candle supports, but Candle intends to offer support for additional basechains, based on community suggestions and consensus, to enable an interoperable decentralized Layer 2 blockchain platform.

-Polygon has a three-layer architecture:
+Candle has a three-layer architecture:

 1. Staking smart contracts on Ethereum
 2. Heimdall (Proof of Stake layer)